Pakistan effectively responds to Indian firing along LoC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Earlier on Tuesday, two civilians, including a three-year-old girl, were martyred and three others were injured when Indian troops resorted to unprovoked firing in the Nekrun Sector along the LoC.
+Earlier on Tuesday, two civilians, including a three-year-old girl were martyred and three others were injured when Indian troops resorted to unprovoked firing in Nekrun Sector along the LoC.

-Earlier on Tuesday, two civilians, including a three-year-old girl, were martyred and three others were injured when Indian troops resorted to unprovoked firing in the Nekrun Sector along the LoC.
+Earlier on Tuesday, two civilians, including a three-year-old girl were martyred and three others were injured when Indian troops resorted to unprovoked firing in Nekrun Sector along the LoC.